cgrimm01/HCPAWRepTool/bin/README.txt

 HOW TO BUILD THIS TOOL
 ----------------------

+The tool's binary is available in /bin/HCPAWRepTool.jar You can skip to the next section (INSTALLATION) if you don't plan to build the tool.

 * Install Java 8 or later.
-  Download JRE file (Java Runtime Environment) from https://java.com and install it.
+  Download JDK file (Java Development Kit) from https://java.com and install it.

 * Clone or download the HCPAWRepTool package from GitHub.